 Encourage a calm relaxing environment.
-If you have more than one toilet let the child choose the one they feel most comfortable to use.
+If you have more than one toilet, let the child choose the one they feel most comfortable to use.

-Introduce music, favourite calming toys, materials, soothing lights etc. to encourage the child to relax.
+Introduce music, favourite calming toys, materials and soothing lights to encourage the child to relax.

 Screen off the toilet from the rest of the bathroom area.